The reality of most compute and storage deployments is that all types of computer memory are constrained by an upper limit.

 Memory segmentation within the primary memory of a system is a complicated process that references specific bits within a memory unit.

 Each segment within system memory gets its own address, in an effort to improve optimization and memory allocation.
 Segment registers are the primary mechanism by which modern systems handle memory segmentation.
+Paging and segmentation are similar but do have a few distinct differences.

 Swapping is the process by which addition memory is claimed by an operating system from a storage device.